Skip to content

 Why was Pachamama important?

-What offerings were made to Pachamama?
+What offerings are there for Pachamama?

-Are Pachamama rituals still practiced today?
+Are Pachamama rituals still performed today?

 How does Pachamama fit in with the other Inca gods?